akshataw/my-reads1/README.md

     └── index.js :- You should not need to modify this file.
 It is used for DOM rendering only.

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

    Backend Server :-

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file BooksAPI.js contains the methods you will need to perform necessary operations on the backend:
+   To simplify your development process, we've a backend server for us to develop against.
+The file BooksAPI.js contains the methods we will need to perform necessary operations on the backend:

        1)getAll
        2)update
        3)search

      1) getAll :-

      Method Signature:

        getAll() :
          Returns a Promise which resolves to a JSON object containing a collection of book objects.
-This collection represents the books currently in the bookshelves in your app.
+This collection represents the books currently in the bookshelves in our app.

     2) update :-

      Method Signature:

        update(book, shelf) :
            book: <Object> containing at minimum an id attribute
-   shelf: <String> contains one of ["wantToRead", "currentlyReading", "read"]
-    Returns a Promise which resolves to a JSON object containing the response data of the POST request.
+           shelf: <String> contains one of ["wantToRead", "currentlyReading", "read"] Returns a Promise which resolves to a JSON object containing the response data of the POST request.

     3) search :-

      Method Signature:

         search(query) :
         query: <String>
               Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
-These books do not know which shelf they are on.
-They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.

    Important :-

      The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in SEARCH_TERMS.md.
 That list of terms are the only terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

- Getting Started :-

-  Run git clone https://github.com/akshataw/my-reads1.git to clone this repository cd my-reads then run npm install then npm start to start the app then navigate to http://localhost:3000/ on your local machine